cjh-entain/entain-master/README.md

 ```

 ### API Usage Guide
-Continuing from the above provided examples, a number additional, configurable components are now available for use.
+Continuing from the above provided examples, a number additional and/or configurable components are now available for use.
 These include:

+#### Races Endpoint
+- Fetching a singular race by ID
 - Filtering races by their visibility status
 - Ordering races by a user-provided field and direction (ASC/DESC)
 - A combination of the above

-#### Examples
+#### Races Endpoint Examples
 1. List all races that are visible _only_
 ```bash
 curl -X "POST" "http://localhost:8000/v1/list-races" \